- Which graduate and business school institutions accept GRE scores?

 The final scores on the two essays are then averaged and rounded to the nearest half-point interval on the 0–6 score scale.
 A single score is reported for the Analytical Writing measure.
 The primary emphasis in scoring the Analytical Writing section is on your critical thinking and analytical writing skills rather than on grammar and mechanics.

-For the paper-delivered test each essay receives a score from two trained readers using a six-point holistic scale.
-In holistic scoring, readers are trained to assign scores on the basis of the overall quality of an essay in response to the assigned task.
-If the two scores differ by more than one point on the scale, the discrepancy is adjudicated by a third GRE reader.
+For the paper-delivered test each essay receives a score from two trained raters using a six-point holistic scale.
+In holistic scoring, raters are trained to assign scores on the basis of the overall quality of an essay in response to the assigned task.
+If the two scores differ by more than one point on the scale, the discrepancy is adjudicated by a third GRE rater.
 Otherwise, the two scores on each essay are averaged.

 The final scores on the two essays are then averaged and rounded to the nearest half-point interval on the 0–6 score scale.
 A single score is reported for the Analytical Writing measure.
 The primary emphasis in scoring the Analytical Writing section is on critical thinking and analytical writing skills rather than on grammar and mechanics.

 For more information see How the Test Is Scored.